CTJ-UT/U-SWIFT-A-Unified-Surface-Wave-Inversion-Framework-with-Transformer/README.md

 The current pretrained PADIT models were developed and validated for:

-* **fundamental-mode Rayleigh-wave dispersion curves**;
+* fundamental-mode Rayleigh-wave dispersion curves;
 * one-dimensional horizontally layered subsurface structures;
 * 100 normalized layers above the half-space;
-* a fixed Poisson's ratio of (1/3) in the synthetic training models;
+* a fixed Poisson's ratio of $1/3$ in the synthetic training models;
 * constant density in the synthetic training models.

-The present implementation focuses on (V_S) inversion.
-Extensions incorporating additional elastic parameters, higher-mode dispersion information, or other geophysical observations are possible directions for future development.
+The present implementation focuses on inversion for $V_S$.

-The 100-layer numerical representation should not be interpreted as the intrinsic geophysical resolution of the inversion.
-Actual resolution depends on the information content and frequency coverage of the observed dispersion curve.
+The 100-layer numerical discretization should not be interpreted as the intrinsic geophysical resolution of the inversion.
+Actual resolution is controlled primarily by the information content and frequency coverage of the observed dispersion curve.

+Future extensions may incorporate additional elastic parameters, higher-mode dispersion information, or other geophysical observations.

 ---

 ## Citation

-If you use SiDLIF in your research, please cite the associated manuscript:
+If you use SiDLIF in your research, please cite:

 **Tianjian Cheng, Hongrui Xu, Jiayu Feng, Qiaomu Qi, Xiongyu Hu, and Chaofan Yao.
 “SiDLIF: A Scale-Invariant Deep Learning-Based Inversion Framework for Surface-Wave Dispersion Curves via Physics-Guided Normalization.”**

-The complete bibliographic information and DOI will be added after publication.
+Complete bibliographic information and the publication DOI will be added after publication.

+---

+## Open Research

+The source code is maintained in this repository.

+Pretrained PADIT model weights are distributed through GitHub Releases.

+A versioned research archive will also be maintained on Zenodo.

 ---